Welcome to today's edition of the Rush 24-7 podcast.

 I wonder what would give them their first clue, who are trying to protect their own if party leaders keep escalating a constitutional dispute over the FBI's raid of the office of Congressman William Jefferson, Democrat Louisiana.

-Meanwhile, Nancy Pelosi has gone public again on camera saying, Hey, I want him off the uh I want him off the ways and means committee.
+Meanwhile, Nancy Pelosi has gone public again on camera saying, hey, I want him off the Ways and Means Committee.

-She even went to the Congressional Black Caucus and get him out of the Congressional Black Caucus and who you say under what uh what what what, babe?
+She even went to the Congressional Black Caucus and get him out of the Congressional Black Caucus.

-You this is accusing her of almost uh racism because it wouldn't happen to a white guy.
+This is accusing her of almost racism because it wouldn't have happened to a white guy.

-Uh what we've always thought about Congress is actually being demonstrated to be true back in just a moment.
+What we've always thought about Congress is actually being demonstrated to be true.

-Some of the finest bumper music anywhere, L. Rushball, America's real anchor man behind the Golden E.I.B.
-Microphone at 800 282-2882.
+Some of the finest bumper music anywhere, L. Rushbo, America's real anchorman behind the Golden EIB microphone at 800-282-2882.

 Welcome, sir.